-- provide adequate and appropriate hygienic facilities for nappy changing and toileting - ensure nappy changing and toileting areas are safe and do not pose a risk to children (Reg.
+- ensure obligations under the Education and Care Services National Law and National Regulations are met - ensure educators, staff, students, visitors and volunteers have knowledge of and adhere to this policy and procedure - provide adequate and appropriate hygienic facilities for nappy changing and toileting - ensure nappy changing and toileting areas are safe and do not pose a risk to children (Reg.
 106) - ensure nappy change facilities are designed and located in a way that prevents unsupervised access by children - ensure that the nappy change facilities are designed and maintained in a way that facilitates supervision of children at all times, having regard to the need to maintain the rights and dignity of the children using the facilities - provide adequate supplies for nappy changing and toileting at all times - ensure that adults' and children's hand washing facilities are located within the nappy change area (Reg.
-112) - ensure handwashing posters are displayed in bathrooms and nappy change areas - consult the Building Code of Australia to ensure nappy change benches are properly constructed and compliant - ensure nappy bins have a 'hands-free' lid - ensure nappy bins are located out of children's reach, preferably in a child-proof cupboard - ensure nappy change procedures remain compliant and current - ensure nappy bins are emptied once during the day and at the end of each day, or more regularly as required - request that families do not bring a potty due to hygiene reasons - implement policies, procedures, and training with educators to ensure nappy change procedures support children's safety, protection, relationships and learning - ensure documentation to record information about nappy changing and toileting is consistent and monitored - ensure nappy change table/mats are hygienically cleaned and kept in excellent condition at all times to reduce the spread of infection: no holes, cracks or creases - ensure children's nappies are changed at scheduled regular intervals at a minimum of 2 hourly - ensure educators check nappies throughout the day to ensure children are not susceptible to nappy rash and discomfort.
-A system to record this routine will be maintained for reporting purposes. - ensure nappy change and hand washing procedures are displayed visually - request families to provide additional changes of clothes for children who are toilet training - provide information to families at time of enrolment about: - o use of disposable nappies - o procedures if their child develops or presents with nappy rash
+112) - ensure handwashing posters are displayed in bathrooms and nappy change areas - consult the Building Code of Australia to ensure nappy change benches are properly constructed and compliant - ensure nappy bins have a 'hands-free' lid - ensure nappy bins are located out of children's reach, preferably in a child-proof cupboard - ensure nappy change procedures remain compliant and current - ensure nappy bins are emptied once during the day and at the end of each day, or more regularly as required - request that families do not bring a potty due to hygiene reasons - implement policies, procedures, and training with educators to ensure nappy change procedures support children's safety, protection, relationships and learning - ensure documentation to record information about nappy changing and toileting is consistent and monitored - ensure nappy change table/mats are hygienically cleaned and kept in excellent condition at all times to reduce the spread of infection: no holes, cracks or creases - remove and replace damaged nappy change mats - ensure children's nappies are changed at scheduled regular intervals at a minimum of 2 hourly - ensure educators check nappies throughout the day to ensure children are not susceptible to nappy rash and discomfort.
+A system to record this routine will be maintained for reporting purposes.

-- o Administration of Medication authorisation for application of products to treat nappy rash including prescription treatments or over the counter creams - o requests to provide adequate supplies of clothes for children who are toilet training - o the importance of ongoing and open communication between educators and families about nappy changing and toilet training with their child
+- ensure nappy change and hand washing procedures are displayed visually - request families to provide additional changes of clothes for children who are toilet training - provide information to families at time of enrolment about: - o use of disposable nappies - o procedures if their child develops or presents with nappy rash - Administration of Medication authorisation for application of products to treat nappy rash including prescription treatments or over the counter creams - o requests to provide adequate supplies of clothes for children who are toilet training - the importance of ongoing and open communication between educators and families about nappy changing and toilet training with their child